2017 NOBO Thru Hiker

 The Appalachian Trail

-After two years of adventure and growing closer to Jesus I came home to Virginia where my awesome family was waiting to take me to the beach for a week of sun, surf and sand.
-After lots of sunscreen and card games we left the salt water for the fresh water and went to our annual family camp out at Fairy Stone State Park in Virginia.
+After two years of adventure and growing closer to Jesus I came home where my awesome family was waiting to take me to the beach for a week of sun, surf and sand.
+After lots of sunscreen and card games we left the salt water for the fresh water and went to our annual family camp out.

 Now I find myself living back at home with dad and mom, waiting tables and researching Ultra Lite gear while I sit on the couch and dream about trail life.
 I’m deciding between major things like whether to use a Fancy Feast cat food can stove or cold soaking?
 Do I want to carry a Sawyer squeeze or use purification tablets?
 I reread “Becoming Odyssa” for the fourth time and have been avidly stalking the 2016 Thru Hikers (Maranda Stone I’m slightly obsessed with your hike!)